 After you have arrived in Estonia you can start your studies!
 If your studies should last longer than a year, you will need to apply for a temporary residence permit for studying.
 In order to submit your application, you need to book an appointment with one of the Police and Border Guard Board service offices in Estonia.
 Prepare your documents (application, proof of sufficient income, health insurance) and head over to your previously booked appointment.

 After submitting the documents at the service office, the granting or refusal of temporary residence permit shall be decided within 2 months from the acceptance of the application, or elimination of any deficiencies, that is if the application was submitted with any.

 Within a month after the residence permit is granted you are obliged to register your place of residence at the population register.

 Settling with spouse/family

-Your spouse/child may apply for a temporary residence permit if you are coming to Estonia for master's or doctoral studies.
+Your child may apply for a temporary residence permit, if you are coming to Estonia for studies and own a residence permit.
+The spouse can apply for temporary residence permit in case you have lived in Estonia based on temporary residence permit at least 2 years.
 For more information and required documents, please visit Estonian Police and Border Guard Board`s website.